-As of June 30, 2020, the Senior ABL Facility (as defined below) had an outstanding balance of \$4.4 million.
-The Senior ABL Facility had \$18.6 million in letters of credit outstanding and availability of \$59.0 million at June 30, 2020.
-In addition, as of June 30, 2020, on a pro forma basis to reflect the Special Distribution Transactions, we would have incurred \$575.0 million of additional indebtedness.
+As of September 30, 2020, on a pro forma basis to reflect the Special Distribution Transactions and our partial repayment in respect thereof with our net IPO proceeds, we have incurred approximately \$437 million of additional indebtedness under our New Senior Credit Facility, net of debt discount and issuance costs of \$32.9 million.
 Our level of indebtedness increases the risk that we may be unable to generate cash sufficient to pay amounts due in respect of our indebtedness.
 Our indebtedness could have other important consequences to you and significant effects on our business.
 For example, it could: